 The 4 players Madrid signed along with Gareth Bale and how they fared

-In 2013, though, they were not the only arrivals at the Santiago Bernabeu.
-Alongside Bale, Real Madrid signed four other players to strengthen the Italian manager’s squad.
+In 2013, though, he was not the only arrival at the Santiago Bernabeu.
+Alongside Bale, Carlo Ancelotti’s Real Madrid signed four other players to strengthen the Italian manager’s squad.
 Here, we take a look at how each of them have fared since.

 Carvajal wasn’t exactly a new face around the Valdebebas training ground when he turned up in 2013.

 The young Spaniard was Madrid through and through.
-He’d been at the club since the age of 10, he’d help lay the foundation stone of Valdebebas itself, he’d captained the club’s Real Madrid Castilla reserve side for two seasons.
-But, aged 20 and unable to break in Jose Mourinho’s first team, he’d been sold to Bayer Leverkusen in 2012 for €5million.
+He’d been at the club since the age of 10, he’d helped lay the foundation stone of Valdebebas itself, he’d captained the club’s Real Madrid Castilla reserve side for two seasons.
+But, aged 20 and unable to break into Jose Mourinho’s first team, he’d been sold to Bayer Leverkusen in 2012 for €5million.

 Yet aware of Carvajal’s potential, Los Blancos had inserted a buy-back clause into the contract.
 After a single season of the right-back proving himself in the Bundesliga, Madrid activated that clause and repatriated him for €6.5million.
 It’s proved a decent bit of business.